MAIN - CHIP

 We are Siem Reap’s only physical sanctuary for rescued animals of all species.

-We are a cage-free sanctuary (except in special cases for their own well being) and our animals enjoy free roam of the sanctuary grounds within their special enclosures.
+We are a cage-free sanctuary and our animals enjoy free roam of the sanctuary grounds within their special enclosures.

-We currently have over 150 animals from 6 species on site – cats, dogs, one cow, four pigs, two ducks, and two lovely chickens!
+We currently have over 150 animals from 6 species on site – cats, dogs, cows, pigs, ducks, and chickens!

 Want to visit our rescued animals on-site our Sanctuary in Siem Reap, Cambodia?
 Visit our Tour page to book your visit today!
 Or find our more about volunteering here.